tblasco/AGREDA/README.md

 # AGREDA
-AGREDA (AGORA-based REconstruction for Diet Analysis) is a new repository of genome-scale metabolic models of human gut microbes.
+AGREDA (AGORA-based REconstruction for Diet Analysis) is a new repository of genome-scale metabolic models of the human gut microbiota.
+AGREDA includes degradation pathways for many diet derived compounds, which are mainly metabolized by the gut microbiota.
+In particular, AGREDA incorporates 179 degradation pathways of phenolic compounds, which play an important role in human health and nutrition, and are closely related to the human gut microbiota.